keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/_index.md

 * Since no `finished` event is then sent, it is required to configure the receiving tool to send a `finished` event to the `/v1/event` endpoint of Keptn.

-## Delete a Webhook
+## Delete a Webhook integration

-To delete a webhook, click on the *trash can* icon next to the subscription.
+To delete a webhook integration, click on the *trash can* icon next to the subscription.
 Note that deleting a webhook is permanent and cannot be reversed.
 Once deleted, Keptn will no longer send requests to the endpoint.

 {{< popup_image
 link="./assets/delete-webhook.png"